LIGO detects gravitational waves from neutron star merger

 We see images and videos from the International Space Station (ISS) where astronauts float in space freely.
 That’s because they’re in space, so there is no gravitational force of Earth there, right?
 Wrong.
 The International Space Station is in Low Earth Orbit (see notes 1) with an altitude of between 330 and 435 km (205 …

-The Incredible Journey of Leaving Our Solar System at the Speed of Light [Amazing video]
+Leaving the Solar System at the Speed of Light [Video]

 What if we could make a spaceship that is capable of leaving the solar system at the speed of light?
 How much time would it take to enter interstellar space?
 Our Solar system is big, and vast, despite it being really small compared to our galaxy, not to mention the complete universe.
 To put this …